 Particularly in the healthcare industry, shift workers take the most time off sick.
 The pandemic helped highlight the role of shift workers in the healthcare industry, including their exposure to sickness.

 The busiest day for shift workers in many industries is Friday.
-You can find many shift workers working on weekends and even holidays!
+You can find many shift workers working on weekends and even holidays.

-5. Shift workers say they feel happy at work
+Shift workers say they feel happy at work

 Rotating shifts is usually tough and consuming and often requires sacrifices as time passes.
-Regardless, 40.5% of shift workers say they feel happy at work!
+Regardless, 40.5% of shift workers say they feel happy at work.

-Why We Love Shift Worker Sunday
+Why We Love International Shift Worker Sunday

-1. Shift workers are the backbone of our society
+Shift workers are the backbone of our society

-2. We can recognize and be thankful to shift workers
+A time to recognize and be thankful to shift workers

 On a typical day out on the town, you likely interact with or benefit from the work of countless shift workers, many of whom may be employed by small and local businesses.
 Those "little" moments throughout the day can often make the biggest difference, yet often go without the recognition they deserve.

-The holiday season is one of the most stressful times of year for shift workers!
-While it's important to celebrate shift workers every day, Shift Worker Sunday provides a great opportunity for our communities to come together and celebrate those from the industries that often work hardest this time of year, like retail, hospitality, healthcare, and delivery/logistics.
+The holiday season is one of the most stressful times of year for shift workers.
+While it's important to celebrate shift workers every day, International Shift Worker Sunday provides a great opportunity for our communities to come together and celebrate those from the industries that often work hardest this time of year, like retail, hospitality, healthcare, and delivery/logistics.

 International Shift Worker Sunday dates